11 days / 10 days kayaking

-The first week of the expedition we will be paddling the South Eastern shores of the Islands.
+An example itinerary is as follows.
+The first portion of the expedition we will be paddling the South Eastern shores of the Islands.
 This shoreline has numerous historical villages, which we will visit.
 We will paddle beneath 800m granite cliffs, and enjoy the intricate rocky shoreline.

 Situated 150 kilometers above the Arctic Circle, the Lofoten Island archipelago is renowned for its stunning scenery and rich culture steeped in history.
 The Lofoten Wall, a dramatic collection of mountain peaks, surge straight out of the ocean providing spectacular paddling.
 Being above the Arctic Circle means nearly 24 hours of daylight with sunsets that last for hours, a fitting end to each superb paddling day.

 The Lofoten’s are rich in culture and history.
 The area’s rich fishing heritage began in the 12th century when King Oystein ordered a series of fishing shacks to be built in order to shelter traveling fisherman during the yearly cod migration.

 The area is also an important Viking Heritage area.
 We will visit one of the most extensive Viking Museum’s along the way, the Lofotr Viking Museum.
 The museum houses and explains thousands of artefacts that were found in a farmers field.
 We will partake in a traditional Viking meal in a reconstructed 83 meter Viking house.